Druski: Television and film

 Desbordes made his film debut in 2023, having a cameo in House Party.
 He played a supporting character in Praise This (2023), directed by Tina Gordon Chism.
 Drew was also featured in the final season of Grownish.
+In 2025, Druski presented the award for Best Team at the 2025 ESPY Awards.
+In 2026, he served as a commentator throughout season 29 of The Voice.